neoforged/Documentation/docs/resources/client/models/index.md

 ---
-description: This article gives an overview of Minecraft's model system, including the model file format, blockstate files, model tinting, and how to register custom models.
+description: An overview of Minecraft's model system, including the model file format, blockstate files, model tinting, and how to register custom models.
 sidebar_position: 1
 ---
 # Models